thicolares/thicolares.github.io/_posts/2019-04-30-htmlentities-vs-htmlspecialchars-for-a-valid-xml-with-php.md

 tags: [xml, php, htmlentities, htmlspecialchars, chars]
 ---

-In Brazil, electronic invoice issuance is compulsory for 100% of issuers.
-It is the greatest electronic invoice infrastructure I have seen so far and run on top of the SOAP messaging protocol, using XML and the e-signature XMLDsig format.
+Electronic invoice issuance is compulsory for 100% of issuers in Brazil.
+It is the greatest electronic invoice infrastructure I have seen so far and runs on top of the SOAP messaging protocol, using XML and the e-signature XMLDsig format.

-A small, although interesting, challenge we faced years ago: how to properly escape special characters in XML with PHP?
+Here is a small, although interesting, challenge we faced years ago while integrating with government systems using SOAP: how to properly escape special characters in XML with PHP?

 ## htmlentities()